 When a signal is placed into the digital domain (signal in digital form) jitter does not matter.
 Because time scores for binary signal form have pure mathematical values with infinite precision.
 Any delays in processing between samples do not matter for a restored signal.

-However, processing delays into the digital domain can cause real-time interruptions of the data stream that feeds the DAC.
-But it is not jitter issue.
-Read details below.
+However, processing delays in the digital domain can cause real-time interruptions of the data stream that feeds the DAC.
+But it is not a jitter issue.
+Read the details below.

 Clock schemes and jitter

 Now let’s look at point #3 (signal come to DAC from pure digital part of the audio system).

 Points of audio jitter impact

 Noise, that cause jitter, penetrate to digital signal several ways from: